Newton–Conover Twins: 1948 to 1962: Western Carolina League

-The Newton–Conover Twins won their second consecutive Western Carolina League pennant in 1950 and advanced to the Finals.
+The Newton–Conover Twins won their second consecutive Western Carolina League pennant in 1950 and advanced to the finals.
 Playing under returning manager Eddie Yount, the Twins ended the regular season with a 69–41 record.
-Finishing in 1st place, Newton–Conover ended the regular season 0.5 games ahead of the 2nd place Lenoir Red Sox in the final standings.
+Finishing in first place, Newton–Conover ended the regular season 0.5 games ahead of the second place Lenoir Red Sox in the final standings.
 In the playoffs, Newton–Conover defeated the Rutherford County Owls 4 games to 2.
 The Twins lost in the league Finals to the Lenoir Red Sox, 4 games to 3.
+Twins pitcher John White led the Western Carolina League with both 21 wins and a 3.05 ERA.

 In 1951, the Twins qualified for the Western Carolina League playoffs for the fourth consecutive season under manager Eddie Yount.
-Newton–Conover ended the regular season with a 63–48 record to finish in 4th place.
-The Twins finished 8.5 games behind 1st place Morganton Aggies in the final regular season standings.
-Newton–Conover lost in the 1st round of the playoffs to the eventual champion Shelby Farmers, 4 games to 2.
+Newton–Conover ended the regular season with a 63–48 record to finish in fourth place.
+The Twins finished 8.5 games behind first place Morganton Aggies in the final regular season standings.
+Newton–Conover lost in the first round of the playoffs to the eventual champion Shelby Farmers, 4 games to 2.
 Newton–Conover folded after the 1951 season, along with the Lenoir Red Sox, as the Western Carolina League reduced to six teams in 1952.
 The league folded following the 1952 season, before returning to play in 1960.